Arcadia station: Former service

 Arcadia train station was added two years after the original the Los Angeles and San Gabriel Valley Railroad opened in 1885.
 The 1887 station was a Queen Anne-style passenger depot on First Avenue.
 The passenger station was decommissioned in 1951 and relocated in 1970 to the Fairplex, RailGiants Train Museum that is located inside the Los Angeles County Fairgrounds in Pomona.
 The rail line was operated by the Atchison, Topeka and Santa Fe Railroad (Santa Fe), and served Amtrak's Southwest Chief and Desert Wind, although the latter never stopped at Arcadia.
 The Santa Fe line served the San Gabriel Valley until 1994, when the 1994 Northridge earthquake weakened the bridge in Arcadia.
-After the line was decommissioned in 1994, Arcadia became the destination for Metrolink's Rose Bowl train on New Year's Day.
+After the line was decommissioned in 1994, Arcadia became the destination for Metrolink's Rose Bowl Game train on New Year's Day.
 In 1996, a Sprinter was run from Arcadia to Monrovia.
 For an unknown period of time, the station was the home of a private railcar called the Pine Bluff until its purchase in the mid-2000s.

 Arcadia train station should not be confused with the Lucky Baldwin's Santa Anita Depot that was a freight depot at Santa Anita Avenue and Colorado Boulevard and moved to the Los Angeles County Arboretum and Botanic Garden in 1970.

 The station was formally dedicated in a ceremony held on August 22, 2015.
 Regular light rail service to the station began on March 5, 2016.